-Where the Southern California CityPASS Falls Short
+Where the Pass Falls Short

 Additionally, the pass does not offer a lot of things to do in L.A.
-In fact, the pass features attractions that are all located considerably south of Los Angeles in Orange and San Diego counties.
-So, if you’re looking for a pass with more options in L.A., the Go Los Angeles Card may be a better fit.
-(Read our full Go Los Angeles Card review here.)
+With the exception of Universal Studios, all of the attractions on the pass are located outside of Los Angeles – some significantly so.
+(Most of the attractions are located in Orange and San Diego counties.)
+So, if you’re looking for a pass with more options in L.A., the Los Angeles All-Inclusive Pass by Go City may be a better fit.

-Who Should Get the Southern California CityPASS
+Who Should Get the Southern California CityPASS?

 Who Should Skip the Southern California CityPASS